memarko/arduinoideframework/README.md

 # Arduino IDE Framework
 Helper libs for quick development.

-## How to use?
+## How to add files?
-1. Create new arduino project in Arduino IDE.
+1. Create new Arduino project in Arduino IDE.
-2. Add new tab: Click arrow on the rights side and choose Add new tab.
-You can also use shortcut Ctrl+Shift+N instead of searcing this menu.
+2. Add new tab: Click arrow on the right side of tabs panel and choose Add new tab.
+You can also use shortcut Ctrl+Shift+N instead of searching this menu.
+3. Choose one of titles bellow
-3. Copy paste content of the file and name it same as it is in this solution.
+4. Copy paste content of the file and name as it is in soltion
-4. Repeat this for each file.
+5. Repeat this for each file.

 ## Delayed functions
-Delayed functions make multitasking environment very siple.
+Delayed functions make multitasking environment very simple.
 They are very similar to Javascript setTimeout funtion.
 You do not need to worry about critical sections, context switching, complex main loops,...
-All you need to know is how often you need to exectute some funtion.
+All you need to know is how often you need to execute the function.

-1. Add folowing files into your project:
+1. Add following files into your project:
   - delayedFunction.h
   - delayedFunction.cpp
-2. Include delayedFunction.h in your project:
+2. Include delayedFunction.h in your main ino project file:
   ```cpp
   #include "delayedFunction.h"
   void setup()